-If you are unable to work because of a physical or mental condition, you may be able to get a Total and Permanent Disability (TPD) Discharge of your Federal Family Education Loans (FFEL), Perkins Loans, Direct Loans, or Teacher Education Assistance for College and Higher Education (TEACH) Grant service obligation.
-See if you may qualify and/or get your application at DisabilityDischarge.com.
+If you are unable to work because of a total and permanent disability, you may be able to get a Total and Permanent Disability (TPD) Discharge of your Federal Family Education Loans (FFEL), Perkins Loans, Direct Loans, or Teacher Education Assistance for College and Higher Education (TEACH) Grant service obligation.
+For more information on how to apply for total and permanent disability, to learn more about eligibility requirements, or to check on the status of your application, please visit the TPD website at DisabilityDischarge.com.

 Stafford Loan Forgiveness Program for Teachers

 This program was created to encourage growth in the teaching profession.
-Under this program, if you teach full-time for five consecutive, complete academic years in certain schools that serve low-income families, you may be eligible for forgiveness of up to $17,500 of student loan principal and interest.
+Under this program, if you teach full time for five consecutive, complete academic years in certain schools or educational service agencies that serve low-income families, you may be eligible for forgiveness of up to $17,500 of student loan principal and interest.

 After you have completed the five-year teaching requirement, you can apply with your student loan servicer using the Teacher Loan Forgiveness Application.

 Search for your school in the Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.

 Get the full list of eligibility requirements for this forgiveness program at StudentAid.ED.gov.

 If you work in public service, you may qualify for forgiveness of your remaining federal student loan balance after making 120 qualifying payments while employed full time by certain public service employers.